 As one of the biggest bugbears for smartphone owners, battery life is a huge factor.
 It’s difficult to compare the three platforms because there’s no common hardware.
 We could say iOS is optimized to squeeze the most out of the battery per mAh rating, but you can buy an Android device with a much bigger battery that will easily outlast the iPhone.

-If you opt for a Nexus Android device then you’ll get the latest updates quickly, but if you don’t, you may never get an update.
-Samsung, Sony, and LG have finally begun providing some updates, but you’re at their mercy, and the mercy of your wireless carrier, which also has decided that it should have the right to test and release all new software updates for Windows Phone and Android.
+If you opt for a Nexus Android device, or one of the new Pixel phones from Google, then you’ll get the latest updates quickly, but if you don’t, you may never get an update.
+Samsung, Sony, and LG have finally begun providing some updates, but you’re at their mercy and the mercy of your wireless carrier, which also demands the right to test and release all new software updates for Windows Mobile and Android.
 Apple is exempt.

 There are a lot of different elements to customizability, but we can state unequivocally that this is one of Android’s strengths.

 - Out of the box, you can customize your Android experience in a variety of ways.